-Extremely high estrogen levels may underlie complications of single-birth IVF pregnanciesFebruary 25th, 2013 in Obstetrics & gynaecology /
+Extremely high estrogen levels may underlie complications of single-birth IVF pregnanciesFebruary 25, 2013 in Medicine & Health / Obstetrics & gynaecology

 Massachusetts General Hospital (MGH) researchers have identified what may be a major factor behind the increased risk of two adverse outcomes in pregnancies conceived through in vitro fertilization (IVF).
 Two papers published in the journal Fertility and Sterility support the hypothesis that extremely high estrogen levels at the time of embryo transfer increase the risk that infants will be born small for their gestational age and the risk of preeclampsia, a dangerous condition that can threaten the lives of both mother and child.
 They also outline a protocol that reduced those risks in a small group of patients.